mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 ## Visual/Graphical/Drawing

 #### Image processing
-=- accepts a png and makes all of the white in the picture transparent Code Retrieved From: [https://stackoverflow.com/questions/765736/how-to-use-pil-to-make-all-white-pixels-transparent]
+- accepts a png and makes all of the white in the picture transparent Code Retrieved From: [https://stackoverflow.com/questions/765736/how-to-use-pil-to-make-all-white-pixels-transparent]
-=- accepts a png, jpeg, or gif, and flips it vertically or horizontally based on user input =- accepts a png and grayscales it [https://www.projectpro.io/article/image-processing-projects-ideas/460] Code Retrieved From: [https://www.geeksforgeeks.org/python-grayscaling-of-images-using-opencv/]
+- accepts a png, jpeg, or gif, and flips it vertically or horizontally based on user input
+- accepts a png and grayscales it [https://www.projectpro.io/article/image-processing-projects-ideas/460] Code Retrieved From: [https://www.geeksforgeeks.org/python-grayscaling-of-images-using-opencv/]
-=- Accepts a png and inverts it [https://edabit.com/challenge/i6hY9JSjQK4jcaB6i] Code Retrieved From: [https://note.nkmk.me/en/python-pillow-invert/]
+- Accepts a png and inverts it [https://edabit.com/challenge/i6hY9JSjQK4jcaB6i] Code Retrieved From: [https://note.nkmk.me/en/python-pillow-invert/]
-=- Accepts a png and deep fries it
+- Accepts a png and deep fries it
-=- Accepts a .stl file and displays its contents
+- Accepts a .stl file and displays its contents

 #### Drawing Common Objects
-=- uses the python turtle module to draw a 2D 8x8 chessboard of alternating black and white squares Code Retrieved From: [https://www.geeksforgeeks.org/draw-chess-board-using-turtle-in-python/]
+- uses the python turtle module to draw a 2D 8x8 chessboard of alternating black and white squares Code Retrieved From: [https://www.geeksforgeeks.org/draw-chess-board-using-turtle-in-python/]
-=- Uses the python turtle module to draw the letters "GPT" using only lines =- Uses the python turtle module draw a smiley face
+- Uses the python turtle module to draw the letters "GPT" using only lines
+- Uses the python turtle module draw a smiley face
-=- Uses the python turtle module to draw a simple panda [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/] Retrieved Code From: [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/]
+- Uses the python turtle module to draw a simple panda [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/] Retrieved Code From: [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/]
-=- Prints a half diamond star pattern using text with a maximum of N stars at the peak [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/] Retrieved Code From: [https://www.geeksforgeeks.org/program-to-print-half-diamond-star-pattern/]
+- Prints a half diamond star pattern using text with a maximum of N stars at the peak [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/] Retrieved Code From: [https://www.geeksforgeeks.org/program-to-print-half-diamond-star-pattern/]
-=- Prints pascals triangle to N rows [https://www.geeksforgeeks.org/tag/python-pattern-printing/] Code Retrieved From: [https://www.geeksforgeeks.org/python-program-to-print-pascals-triangle/]
+- Prints pascals triangle to N rows [https://www.geeksforgeeks.org/tag/python-pattern-printing/] Code Retrieved From: [https://www.geeksforgeeks.org/python-program-to-print-pascals-triangle/]
 - uses at least one “for” loop and one “while” loop to create an abstract design of your own choice.
 Use the command randcol to make it colourful [https://www.turtle.ox.ac.uk/downloads/docs/Turtle_Python_Exercises_1-12.pdf]

 #### Image Generation
-=- Implements conway's game of life Code Retrieved From: [https://www.geeksforgeeks.org/program-for-conways-game-of-life/] =- generates random pixel art images of any size [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/] Code Retrieved From: [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/]
+- Implements conway's game of life Code Retrieved From: [https://www.geeksforgeeks.org/program-for-conways-game-of-life/]
+- generates random pixel art images of any size [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/] Code Retrieved From: [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/]
-=- generates a collage from pictures on the internet after being given a word =- creates a program that causes the python turtle to travel wherever the mouse gets clicked on the screen and leave a trail
+- generates a collage from pictures on the internet after being given a word
+- creates a program that causes the python turtle to travel wherever the mouse gets clicked on the screen and leave a trail

 #### Fractals
-=- displays a Koch snowflake of n (user provided) iterations Code Retrieved From [https://www.geeksforgeeks.org/koch-curve-koch-snowflake/]
+- displays a Koch snowflake of n (user provided) iterations Code Retrieved From: [https://www.geeksforgeeks.org/koch-curve-koch-snowflake/]
-=- displays a Fractal Triangle [https://fractalfoundation.org/resources/fractivities/] Code Retrieved From: [https://understanding-recursion.readthedocs.io/en/latest/14%20Sierpinski.html]
+- displays a Fractal Triangle [https://fractalfoundation.org/resources/fractivities/] Code Retrieved From: [https://understanding-recursion.readthedocs.io/en/latest/14%20Sierpinski.html]
-=- displays a Tree Fractal [https://fractalfoundation.org/resources/fractivities/] Code Retrieved From: [https://www.geeksforgeeks.org/y-fractal-tree-in-python-using-turtle/]
+- displays a Tree Fractal [https://fractalfoundation.org/resources/fractivities/] Code Retrieved From: [https://www.geeksforgeeks.org/y-fractal-tree-in-python-using-turtle/]
-=- allows you to choose between several different types of fractals to display, and to choose the number of iterations to use in the generation step
+- allows you to choose between several different types of fractals to display, and to choose the number of iterations to use in the generation step

 #### GUI
-=- causes an empty window GUI to appear.
+- causes an empty window GUI to appear.
 The window disappears when clicked
 - creates a user interface for a calculator.
 It does not need to have any functionality implemented [https://realpython.com/tutorials/gui/]
 - creates a user interface that places a circle of random size and color in the location that is clicked
 - creates a tic tac toe game with a simple UI [https://realpython.com/tutorials/gui/]
 - creates a UI that is a basic desktop program with a title bar and options at the top that would be easy to change and extend
-=- allows you to draw a line between two points that are clicked on the screen
+- allows you to draw a line between two points that are clicked on the screen
-- displays a timer Code Retrieved From [Non-GUI: https://www.udacity.com/blog/2021/09/create-a-timer-in-python-step-by-step-guide.html or GUI: https://www.geeksforgeeks.org/create-countdown-timer-using-python-tkinter/]
+- displays a timer Code Retrieved From: [Non-GUI: https://www.udacity.com/blog/2021/09/create-a-timer-in-python-step-by-step-guide.html or GUI: https://www.geeksforgeeks.org/create-countdown-timer-using-python-tkinter/]
 - shows a single select box with some randomly generated options.
 It does nothing other than allows you to select the options in the box
 - plays a sound after a button gets clicked Code Retrieved From: [https://stackoverflow.com/questions/70223921/how-can-i-make-a-sound-when-a-button-is-pressed]

 ## Algorithms/Data Structures
 #### General
 - finds the number of occurences of a certain letter in a string
 - uses several common sorting algorithms to sort an array of random numbers and compares the time it takes for each of them.
 Make sure to label them.
-Code Retrieved From [https://realpython.com/sorting-algorithms-python/]
+Code Retrieved From: [https://realpython.com/sorting-algorithms-python/]
-- reverses a random linked list Code Retrieved From [https://www.geeksforgeeks.org/python-program-for-reverse-a-linked-list/]
+- reverses a random linked list Code Retrieved From: [https://www.geeksforgeeks.org/python-program-for-reverse-a-linked-list/]
-- implements a simple string hashing algorithm and uses it on an arbitrary string Code Retrieved From [https://www.geeksforgeeks.org/string-hashing-using-polynomial-rolling-hash-function/]
+- implements a simple string hashing algorithm and uses it on an arbitrary string Code Retrieved From: [https://www.geeksforgeeks.org/string-hashing-using-polynomial-rolling-hash-function/]
-- hashes a provided photo (filetype png) Code Retrieved From [https://stackoverflow.com/questions/64994057/python-image-hashing]
+- hashes a provided photo (filetype png) Code Retrieved From: [https://stackoverflow.com/questions/64994057/python-image-hashing]
 - Generates a random maze represented by a 2d list using ones and zeroes.
 Find the shortest path from the top left corner of the maze to the bottom right corner using the A* search algorithm, then display your path. [https://en.wikipedia.org/wiki/A*_search_algorithm]
 - determines if a word is an isogram [https://edabit.com/challenge/vTGXrd5ntYRk3t6Ma]
 - when given an arbitrary string, apply an N shift caesar cypher to it [https://realpython.com/python-practice-problems/]